Mimi Alford: White House intern and Kennedy affair allegation

 On her fourth day in the White House press office, President Kennedy’s special assistant, Dave Powers, asked Beardsley if she would like to join a group in the residence's swimming pool, where, to her surprise, they were joined by President Kennedy.
 She was asked to join a cocktail party in the residence that evening, and the President offered her a personal tour of the home.
-After Kennedy led her into Jackie's powder blue bedroom, she and Kennedy had sex, which was Beardsley's first sexual encounter.
+After Kennedy led her into Jackie's powder-blue bedroom, she and Kennedy had sex, which was Beardsley's first sexual encounter.

 The resultant affair lasted 18 months, during which time Beardsley, still a Wheaton student, met Tony Fahnestock, a student at Williams, and they became engaged.
 The affair with the President began to cool and he sometimes humiliated her.
 The pressures of her double life drove her to leave college after her sophomore year.
-Alford said that she and the President did not have sexual relations after August 1963, though she retained her position in the White House.
+Alford said that she and the President did not have sexual relations after August 1963 when JFK's son Patrick died, though she retained her position in the White House.
 She was disappointed to be dropped from the trip to Dallas, Texas with Kennedy in November 1963, but Jacqueline had decided to go there with him.
 The last time she saw Kennedy, on November 15, 1963, he gave her $300 cash as a wedding present and asked that she buy "something fantastic" to wear, "then come back and show me."
 She bought a gray suit.